astrofra/3d-art-preservation-manifesto/README.md

 To ensure a certain durability of the essential elements of the artwork, we recommend the following formats:

    - **Source Code**: Source code should be archived in plain text, regardless of the programming language.
-   - **3D Graphic Elements (models)**: Use the most standards formats such as GLTF, OBJ or FBX to ensure broad compatibility and ease of future readability.
+   - **3D Graphic Elements (models)**: Use standard formats like GLTF, OBJ, or FBX to allow broad compatibility and facilitate future readability.
+It is also recommended to provide a screenshot of each model as a visual reference.
    - **Textures**: Texture formats can be freely chosen from standard options (PNG, JPG, TGA, etc.).
    - **Video**: Video files can be archived in widely supported formats such as MP4 (H.264 or H.265), MKV, or MOV.
    - **Point Clouds**: If the artwork includes point clouds, they can be archived in text format (e.g., .PLY or .XYZ) to ensure readability.